edgarpf/aws-csoaa/README.md

 ## AWS Cloud formation

 - The resources section is required by the CloudFormation template.

+- You can customize your AWS deployments using JSON templates in CloudFormation.

 - You can use a wait condition for situations like the following: